-CRO industry revenue was estimated at $33.6 billion for 2012 and is expected to reach $37.4 billion in 2013, according to Industry Standard Research.
+CRO industry revenue was estimated at $21.6 billion for 2013 and is expected to reach $23.6 billion in 2014, representing one-third of drug development spending, according to Industry Standard Research.
 Please note that estimates of industry size can vary as the definition of "CRO" and the scope of services included in market size may differ from source to source.

 According to the independent Tufts Center for the Study of Drug Development, clinical trials conducted by CROs are completed an average of 30 percent more quickly than those conducted in-house.
 This results in an average time savings of some four to five months, translating to $120 million to $150 million in increased revenue potential.

 ACRO member companies employ approximately 95,000 people worldwide.
 Each year our members conduct more than 11,000 clinical trials in 115 countries involving nearly two million research partitipants.